 Amah or Ahmar SINGH (Aka John James Lawrence/Laurence and Ahmar Gaga Singh).
 After enlistment Private John Lawrence went to the Broadmeadows camp and then to Geelong.
 On the 14th March 1916 he embarked at Melbourne for the Middle East with the 5th Reinforcements, 29th Battalion, 8th Brigade on the Troop Transport “Anchises.”
 Some of his service records during World War One seem to be missing from the National Archives.
 During his time in the A.I.F. his rank was; Corporal 31 December 1916 England, Temporary Sergeant 8th Infantry Training Battalion 1 January – 23 January 1917, Corporal 24 January 1917, and on 5th March on Permanent Cadre 8th Infantry Training.
 On his enlistment papers it was noted that Armah had a distinguishing feature of a tattoo on his right forearm.
 He was returned to Australia on the Troop Transport “Euripides” on the 21 July 1917, because he was diagnosed with defective vision, and disembarked in Melbourne on the 18 September.
 He was discharged as medically unfit from the army on 14 November 1917 was awarded the British War Medal 1914-1918.

 Davy Singh, a hawker from Kellys Gully via Warilda, New South Wales, was born in Lahore, Punjab, India, about 1882.
 He married Australian woman, Jane Sidebottom in 1914 and enlisted at Invernell, New South Wales, in the Australian Imperial Force on the 12th February 1916, aged 34 years with the 33rd Battalion, A Company, Private, service number 179.
 He embarked with his Unit from Sydney, New South Wales, on HMAT/A74 “Marathon” on the 4 May 1916.
-While he was serving in France, Davy contracted malaria and was admitted to the Connaught Hospital, Aldershot, England on the 29th April 1917.
-He was returned to Australia on the 27th July 1917 on the A64 “Neurasthenia” for home service.
-He arrived in Australia on the 24th September 1917 and was discharged on the 30th October 1917.
+While he was serving in France, Davy contracted influenza and was admitted to the Connaught Hospital, Aldershot, England on the 29th April 1917.
+Suffering from Neurasthenia he was returned to Australia on the 27th July 1917 for home service.
+He arrived in Australia on the 24th September 1917 and was discharged, as medically unfit, on the 30th October 1917.
 According to his family history Davey Singh died aged 70 years in 1952 at Bega, N.S.W., two years after his wife had died.
 He was survived by his two children, Catherine and David Thomas Singh.

 Desanda Singh was born in the Kapurthala, Punjab, India.
 He was a farmer at Denial Bay, South Australia when he enlisted as a Private in the 34/3 Light Horse Regiment of the Australian Imperial Force.
 His service number was 3720 and he disembarked from the “S. S. Ormande” on the 4th April 1918 at Suez and served overseas until he was returned to Australia on the HT “Wiltshire”.
 He was discharged on the 10th October 1918.